 Peginterferon beta-1a is injected under the skin.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.

 Use a different place on your stomach, thigh, or upper arm each time you give the injection.
 Your care provider will show you the best places on your body to inject the medication.
 Do not inject into the same place two times in a row.